ESA: Entity Summarization with Attention: Proposed Model

-How to employ AM to calculate machine attention vectors, which have low error with the gold attention vectors in \textsl{Task 1} ~\cite{Liu2017ExploitingAI}. \\

-Based on the two task mentioned above, in this section, we first introduce the details of constructing gold attention vectors mentioned in \textsl{Task 1} and machine attention vectors in \textsl{Task 2}.
+In this section, we first introduce the details of constructing gold attention vectors and machine attention vectors.
 Then we describe the loss function and training method in our model, which aims at generating machine attention vectors which is similar to the gold attention vectors.